 Preparations and Grandeur of Durga Puja

 Preparations for the festival start 2-3 months before the Durga Puja.
 Sculptors start making idols of Goddess Durga with her sons using Clay and Straw.
 Painting the eye of the Goddess (Chokkhudaan) is considered very auspicious, and it is done in the dark, alone by the sculptor.
 The whole arrangement is called Chala.
 The Chala is placed in huge decorated pavilions called the Pandals.
 Carpenters in the city construct these magnificent Pandals with bamboo and cloth.
 “Pandal-hopping” is a common practice, where people go to different Pandals to check out its grandeur and worship the goddess.
 People also join the celebrations at home.
-If you’re looking to experience pandal-hopping first hand in Kolkata, we recommend you book a cab so you can explore celebrations across the city.
+If you’re looking to experience pandal-hopping first hand in Kolkata, we recommend you to opt for car rental in Kolkata so you can explore celebrations across the city.

 Puja Bhog and New Dresses

 Other specialities of Durga Puja include new dresses and mouth-watering delicious food varieties.
 One can witness the craftsmanship and weaving in the authentic Bengali silk and jute dresses that go for sale during Durga Puja.
 When it comes to food, Durga Puja is the best time of the year to taste authentic Bengali dishes.
 All through the six days of the festival, afternoon meal called puja bhog is served to everyone.
 The puja bhog is a pure vegetarian offering consisting of delicious dishes like Khichuri, Labdah, Beguni, Chutney, and Payesh or Mishti for dessert.
 Although most Bengalis refrain from consuming onions, non-vegetarian foods, wheat, grains and alcohol, during the last four days of Durga Pooja, you can still get the best seafood in town during these days.
-If you’re planning to go on a shopping spree in Kolkata, book a Savaari cab and explore the city.
+If you’re planning to go on a shopping spree in with your family, avail an Innova car hire in Kolkata and explore the city.